Krunk-theduck/MachinePartyModLoader/README.md

 1. Click the small text that says **More info**.
 2. A button labeled **Run anyway** will appear.
 Click it.

-Some antivirus programs may also flag it for the same reason (it's a small, unsigned tool, which looks suspicious to automated scanners even when it's harmless).
-If yours does, you'll need to allow it — check your antivirus's quarantine or notifications for an "allow" / "restore" option.

 ### Step 5 — Let it finish